parimalp/compute_acceleration_using_Vitis/README.md

 Please refer to the `Makefile` in `hw_src` and `sw_src` for more compilation detailed steps.
 Section 2d would explain the details about compilation flow.

-### Section 2c: Check Emulation Timeline and Profile Summary
+### Section 2b: Check Emulation Timeline and Profile Summary

-If CLI mode is used, run `vitis_analyzer &` from the sw_src directory to open Vitis Analyzer GUI.
+Since CLI mode is used, run `vitis_analyzer &` from the sw_src directory to open Vitis Analyzer GUI.
 Use `File -> Open Directory`, browse to *vitis_introduction/lab-files/vadd/sw_src* and click **select**, click **OK** to open the vadd run directory.
 Click **OK** again to ignore the error message.

 Vitis Analyzer shows Profile Summary and Application Timeline

 Click on the **Application Timeline** button on left to open the timeline.
+Scroll to right and click magnifying button to see various activities.

 ![](images/02/10.png)

-Scroll to right and click magnifying button to see various activities.

-Click on the **Profile Sumamry** button on left to open the multi-tab Profile Summary.
+Click on the **Profile Summary** button on left to open the multi-tab Profile Summary.

 ![](images/02/12.png)

-Click through various tabs and note that there is no information in the *Data Transfers* tab.
-The *Kernels a& Compute Units* tab shows number of kernels and compute unit utilization.
-The *OpenCL APIs* tab lsists various called API, frequencies, and duration of each API call.
+Click through various tabs and note that (i)there is no information in the *Data Transfers* tab, (ii)the *Kernels a& Compute Units* tab shows number of kernels and compute unit utilization, and (iii)the *OpenCL APIs* tab lists various called API, frequencies, and duration of each API call.

 Close the analyzer by clicking `File -> Exit` and clicking **OK**.

-### Section 2b: Build in GUI Flow
+### Section 2c: Build in GUI Flow

 Step 1: Launch Vitis GUI